-No lockers will be assigned to students at this time.
-Should a student need a locker for a specific reason, please fill out a locker request form in the main office.
-Lockers will be provided on a first come, first serve basis.
-Lockers are limited due to COVID-19 restrictions.
-Students are not to share lockers with other students.
-They should not damage, write on, or otherwise deface school lockers.
+Students are not to damage, write on, or otherwise deface school lockers.
 Also, lockers are not to be jammed or locks tampered with so as to make the locker door pop open when pulled on.
 Students who wish to place pictures, etc. on the inside of their lockers may do so by using magnets or other materials which are easily removed.
 Stick-on labels are not to be used because they are difficult to clean off.
 Drinks or liquids of any kind are not to be kept in lockers.
-Students who switch from their assigned lockers will lose locker privileges.
-The penalty for not abiding by locker rules could be cleaning any number of lockers, restitution, detention, removed from locker use privileges, and/or suspension.
+Students who switch from their assigned lockers are solely responsible for all items contained therein.
+Also, the school office will not gather any student materials or change locker combinations for students who have changed lockers.
+The penalty for not abiding by locker rules could be cleaning any number of lockers, restitution, detention, removal from locker use privileges, and/or suspension.
 Lockers will be periodically checked without student notification for appearance, condition and/or contents.

-According to the "Grandview High School Student Handbook" the locker is still considered to be the property of the school district, even though a student may secure his/her personal belongings in an assigned locker.
+According to the "Grandview Middle School Student Handbook" the locker is still considered to be the property of the school district, even though a student may secure his/her personal belongings in an assigned locker.
 Grandview School District personnel reserves the right to conduct locker searches whenever reasonable suspicion exists that a law or school rule has been violated, or that the health, safety or welfare of students or staff may be in danger.